Murder Mystery Game AI

 Visible progress activates intrinsic motivation and signals when you're ready to increase difficulty.
 A simple spreadsheet or even a paper chart works perfectly.

-Key Fact: Tracking creates accountability and reveals patterns in your problem-solving growth, helping you identify which puzzle types deliver the most skill transfer.
+Tracking creates accountability and reveals patterns in your problem-solving growth, helping you identify which puzzle types deliver the most skill transfer.

 Preventing Cognitive Fatigue